 - Cancer Prevention

 Brewing kombucha requires following a few simple guidelines to ensure the best quality of your beverage.

 - Always use glass, never plastic or ceramic containers; the fermented drink will pull toxins from those surfaces.

-- Use organic black tea without fruit or oils
+- Use organic black/green tea without fruit or oils

 - Use organic evaporated cane sugar

 - Use spring or filtered, not tap water

 Basic Kombucha Recipe

 Our simple-and-easy recipe is for anyone to follow along and make their kombucha with a breeze.

 1/2 -2 cups of starter (kombucha the last batch)